 In actuality, there is usually just one single alternative, - outsourcing one's Quality Assurance needs to an independent QA & testing company.
 How viable is this alternative?
 When should you consider this one?
 Is there anything to be gained by relinquishing the QA-related hassle and letting others handle it?

 When It Makes Sense and How You Can Gain

-First of all, both those who are faced with outsourcing Quality Assurance as their only available option and those, poised for choice, should be aware that brining an external QA contractor into play is by no means a compromise on their goals and quality standards.
-In fact, an external provider, in most instances, is more of a boon (provided you make the right choice of them) from the viewpoint of quality and time-to-market.
+First of all, both those who are faced with outsourcing Quality Assurance as their only available option and those, poised for choice, should be aware that bringing an external QA contractor into play is by no means a compromise on their goals and quality standards.
+In fact, in most instances, an external provider is more of a boon (provided you make the right choice of them) from the viewpoint of quality and time-to-market.

 Your Company's Internal Business Processes Affect the Product Quality

 Sometimes, the interactions of a company's in-house QA experts with its developers are affected by deadlines and other delivery-related needs.
 On-the-fly stopgaps are then used as substitutes for full-value bug-fixing solutions.
 The involvement of an independent QA & testing agency would eliminate this scenario without compromise on the time-to-market due to an increased number of QA experts, working on your project.